AndreaDejanGrande/Triglav/README.md

 ### Windows build instructions

-See `doc/windows-build.txt` for MinGW compilation and cross-compiation, `doc/cygwin-build.txt` for building using Cygwin, or use the provided `winbuild` Microsoft Visual Studio project (tested on MSVS2010), with instructions in `winbuild/README.txt`.
+See `doc/windows-build.txt` for MinGW compilation and cross-compilation, `doc/cygwin-build.txt` for building using Cygwin, or use the provided `winbuild` Microsoft Visual Studio project (tested on MSVS2010), with instructions in `winbuild/README.txt`.

-## Basic Usage
+## Basic usage

 **WARNING**: documentation below this point has not been updated since the fork.